 Trip to Russia.
 Departure Day — Arrival Day.
 From Ridgewood to Moscow

-With no luggage to check in, we started our trip around the world at our local bus stop.
-Thanks to the advice of my friend Jill and support of my mother-in-law Barbara, we all were stylishly outfitted with Away carry ons.
+With no luggage to check, we started our trip around the world at the local bus stop.
+Thanks to the advice of my friend and support of Tom’s mom, we all were stylishly outfitted with Away carry ons.

 NJ Transit passed us on to NYC subway E train to Jamaica.

 In its turn, NYC transit took us to the Airtrain to JFK.
-One might roll one’s eyes at public transportation, but it was like commuting to work and ending up on the other side of the globe.
+One might roll one’s eyes at public transportation, but we all prefer it — something like commuting to work and ending up on the other side of the globe.
+And people watching.

-We did encounter an hour delay.
-Amazing how technology helps one overcome minor hardships.
+At the airport, we did encounter an hour delay.
+But these days, technology helps overcome minor hardships.

 We landed.
-Hit the bathrooms at the airport and moved towards passport control.
+Hit the airport bathrooms and moved towards passport control.

 — Get your passports ready, — said Tom.